 Dispatchers are responsible for answering emergency and non-emergency calls from the public.
 Candidates must possess good communication skills, the ability to multitask effectively, and remain calm under pressure.
 Prior experience and an EMT certification is preferred, but not required.

 EMTs are responsible for staffing emergency response units and for responding to emergency calls from the public.
-A current Texas Department of State Health Services certification is required at the EMT-Basic, EMT-Intermediate, or EMT-Paramedic/Licensed Paramedic level.
+A current Texas Department of State Health Services certification is required at the EMT, Advanced EMT, or EMT-Paramedic/Licensed Paramedic level.

-Special Event EMTs work at different public events around campus — from sporting venues, Rec.
+Standby EMTs work at different public events around campus — from sporting venues, Rec.
 Sports facilities, fun runs, Silver Taps, and much, much more!
-Wherever there is a mass student gathering, there usually is an Event EMT.
+Wherever there is a mass student gathering, there usually is an EMT.
 They are the first line of care in an emergency and may have to manage the patient alone until help arrives.
 Chances are, you’ve been in the vicinity of a Standby EMT while on campus.

-Attendant EMTs help operate the ambulance and assist the paramedic.
-Often they have to learn the basics of advance procedures so that they may assist paramedics during critical interventions.
+Attendant Attendants help operate the ambulance and assist the paramedic.
+Often, they have to learn the basics of advanced procedures so that they may assist paramedics during critical interventions.